Purpose: Respond to the universal call to holiness.

 -Manual for Spiritual Warfare

-The motto also takes its shape from the above statement, which inspires ARMOR to help people grow in virtue.
+The motto is shaped further by the above statement, which inspires ARMOR to overcome evil with good by replacing habits hindering holiness (ie. vices) with habits helping holiness (ie. virtues).
+To practice these habits helping holiness every day is to grow in virtue.
 As we grow in virtue, we fulfill our universal call to holiness.
-And as we fulfill our universal call to holiness, we find true happiness that comes only from God.
+And as we fulfill our universal call to holiness, we align ourselves with God's will and find true happiness that comes from living as God intended.

-Faith - The cross in the center of the logo symbolizes faith, which is also represented in the logo by the shield referenced in Ephesians 6:16 to "hold faith as a shield to quench all the flaming arrows of the evil one" so that we believe in God and all that He has revealed.
+Faith - The cross in the center symbolizes the theological virtue of faith, which is also represented by the dog tag's shape that is the same shape as a Roman shield.
+Ephesians 6:16 says to "hold faith as a shield to quench all the flaming arrows of the evil one" so that we believe in God and all the truths He has revealed to us instead of the lies that the devil would have us believe.

-Charity - The heart in the center of the logo symbolizes charity, since the heart is a symbol of our will that makes choices for or against God.
+Charity - The heart integrated with the cross symbolizes the theological virtue of charity, since the heart is a symbol of our will that makes choices for or against God.
 This virtue is also symbolized in Ephesians 6:14 to be "clothed with righteousness as a breastplate", where the breastplate is symbolic of protecting our heart.

-Prudence - The open book at the top of the logo symbolizes prudence.
+Prudence - The open book in the top-left quadrant of the cross symbolizes the cardinal virtue of prudence.
 This virtue is also symbolized in Ephesians 6:14 to be "clothed with righteousness as a breastplate", where righteousness is being rightly related to God and others by loving God with all our heart, soul, and mind and by loving others as we love ourselves.
 Love consists in choosing and doing what is right and good, and knowing what is right and good requires learning.

-Justice - The scale at the bottom of the logo symbolizes justice.
+Justice - The scale in the top-right quadrant of the cross symbolizes the cardinal virtue of justice.
 This virtue is also symbolized in Ephesians 6:15 to have "your feet shod in readiness for the gospel of peace", where we demonstrate peace with God and others by fairness to both.

-Fortitude - The lion on the left side of the logo symbolizes fortitude.
+Fortitude - The lion in the bottom-left quadrant of the cross symbolizes the cardinal virtue of fortitude.
 This virtue is also symbolized in Ephesians 6:15 to have "your feet shod in readiness for the gospel of peace", where a lion's courage is required to demonstrate peace.

-Temperance - The cup pouring liquid into another cup on the right side of the logo symbolizes temperance.
+Temperance - The cup pouring liquid into another cup in the bottom-right quadrant of the cross symbolizes the cardinal virtue of temperance.
 This virtue is also symbolized in Ephesians 6:14 to "stand fast with your loins girded in truth", where we must seek and live the truth about what it means to love God, others, and ourself rightly with respect to all pleasures of the flesh as represented by the "loins".
 Pouring liquid from one cup into another cup represents diluting wine with water to achieve balance, moderation, and harmony of fleshly pleasures.

 While ARMOR uses Catholic prayers in a faith-based approach to behavioral change, people of any faith or no faith are invited to join.

-Other approaches to behavioral change focus on avoiding specific undesirable behaviors that weaken relationships with God, others, or self.
-In contrast, ARMOR is a faith-based approach that focuses on practicing specific desirable behaviors to replace the undesirable behaviors.
+Other approaches to behavioral change focus on avoiding specific undesirable behaviors that hurt and weaken relationships with God, others, or self.
+In contrast, ARMOR is a faith-based approach that focuses on practicing specific desirable behaviors that heal and strengthen those relationships and replace the undesirable behaviors.

-While ARMOR helps people grow in virtue to be holy and, ultimately, to find true happiness that comes only from God, all are encouraged to consider additional ways to facilitate behavioral change:
+While ARMOR helps people grow in virtue to be holy and happy, all are encouraged to consider additional ways to facilitate behavioral change:

-Participate in a program of recovery from substance or behavioral addiction.
+Participate in a program of recovery from a specific substance or behavioral addiction.

 Work with a certified spiritual director for guidance on the spiritual journey.